ZimingYuan/Change-webpages-background/README.md

 A grease monkey script to change webpages' background.

 ### Description
 Change webpages' background to the picture you choose through the picture's url.
-Press F2 to change the picture, F4 to switch whether the background displays.
+Press F2 to change the picture, F4 to change the opacity of the foreground elements.

 ### Known Problems
 * Because of github's security policy, the background can't display on github.